BananaAccounting/General/DocumentPatch/README.md

 # Document Patch Scripts

-This folder contains scripts and examples to work with the document pathc functionality.
+This folder contains scripts and examples to work with the document patch functionality.